Does London need a new devolution deal?

 - Professor Tony Travers, Director of LSE London

-The event will be chaired by Akash Paun, Programme Director for Devolution at the Institute for Government.
+The event was chaired by Akash Paun, Programme Director for Devolution at the Institute for Government.

 Follow us on X (formerly known as Twitter) @IfGEvents and join the conversation using #Londondevolution.